 Liquidity risk is the risk that the Company will not have sufficient cash resources to meet its financial obligations as they fall due.
 The Company currently settles its financial obligations such as accounts payable out of cash.
 The Company's future liquidity is dependent on factors such as the ability to generate cash from operations and to raise money through debt or equity financing.
-The Company has disclosed in Note 2 to these consolidated financial statements the existence of circumstances which would raise doubt about its ability to continue as a going concern.

 The Company is exposed to liquidity risk on accounts payable to its suppliers, which arise in the normal course of operations and are due in less than one year, lease liabilities, its term loans and convertible debentures, which are repayable in various monthly & quarterly installments as discussed in note 11 & 13.
 The Company manages liquidity risk by continuously monitoring actual and forecasted cash flows and budgets on all contracts, while maintaining adequate working capital on hand to meet its future obligations.
-As of July 31, 2020, the Company had cash on hand of \$1,343,953 and accounts receivable of \$263,324 to meet working capital requirements.
+As of July 31, 2021, the cash on hand of \$2,140,923 and accounts receivable of \$730,351 to meet working capital requirements.

-As at July 31, 2020, the Company's current liabilities exceed current assets by \$744,491 (as of July 31, 2019, current liabilities exceed current assets by \$1,252,410).
-Of this amount, \$1,066,461 (\$1,493,227 - July 31, 2019) relates to contract liabilities (Note 10), which is expected to be settled through the performance of service in the normal course.
-The current liabilities also include \$165,500 short term debt (Note 9), current portion of term loans of \$364,219 (Note 11) and current portion of lease liabilities of \$127,629 (Note 12).
+As at July 31, 2021, the Company's current assets exceed current liabilities by \$381,303 (as of July 31, 2020, current liabilities exceed current assets by \$744,491).
+Of this amount, \$979,962 (July 31, 2020 - \$1,066,461) relates to contract liabilities (Note 10), which is expected to be settled through the performance of service in the normal course.
+The current liabilities also include the current portion of term loans of \$257,359 (Note 11) and current portion of lease liabilities of \$124,384 (Note 12).

 The Company has no current commitments for capital expenditures as of the date hereof.
 Trade and other payables are due within the next 12 months.
-Convertible debentures that were issued on October 31, 2018 have interest only payments due quarterly with the next payment on October 31, 2020 and those that were issued on July 30, 2020 have interest only payments due annually with the next payment on May 31, 2021 (Note 13).
+Convertible debentures that were issued on October 31, 2018 have been partially converted and have interest only due quarterly with the next payment on October 31, 2021 (Note 13).